geiser/2017-experiment-analysis/report/latex/README.md

 - R script used to generate this file: [01-removing-careless-motivation.R](../../01-removing-careless-motivation.R)

-## Files related to the idetification and treatment of extreme values on the responses
+## Files related to the idetification and treatment of extreme values

 ### File: [winsorized-IMI.pdf](winsorized-IMI.pdf)